ktarrant/overwatch_skills/README.md

 - Range: Characters that can effectively attack and support from a distance have high Range score.

-For Maps, rankings for Mobility, Utility, and Range are created.
+For Maps, scores for Mobility, Utility, and Range are created.

 For the purposes of a test, I asked ChatGPT to make these rankings.

+### Matchup Score
+When computing a matchup between characters, the difference between scores in each category are calculated and squared (preserving sign).
+This way, large score differences are emphasized, since they indicate a clear advantage in a single category, which can be enough to counter a character.

 # Setup